Usage

 Add and remove collectors

-- Only the new invoices will be sent to the
+Only the new invoices will be sent to the callback endpoint allong with the remote_id.

 And that is it 🎉 New invoices will be sent to your callback!